§ Verifiable Trust v4 Specification

 issuerfield - This DID identifies the Ecosystem that:

-- controls the Trust Registry
+- controls the registry entry

 - defines the credential schema